Vorlonhomeworld/BBCL/14 Basic Decisions.md

-If we switch (read) to (read-line), that stops the problem right away because [(read)](http://www.lispworks.com/documentation/HyperSpec/Body/f_rd_rd.htm#r) runs the input through the Lisp parser, [(read-line)](http://www.lispworks.com/documentation/HyperSpec/Body/f_rd_lin.htm) doesn't use the parser, it stores what you gave it and compares it to the string you tell it to compare it with (which is why we have to change ((equal response) to ((string-equal response)) on the next line so that the string our user iputted has something to compare with!
+If we switch (read) to (read-line), that stops the problem right away because [(read)](http://www.lispworks.com/documentation/HyperSpec/Body/f_rd_rd.htm#r) runs the input through the Lisp parser, [(read-line)](http://www.lispworks.com/documentation/HyperSpec/Body/f_rd_lin.htm) doesn't use the parser, it stores what you gave it and compares it to the string you tell it to compare it with (which is why we have to change ((equal response) to ((string-equal response)) on the next line so that the string our user inputted has something to compare with!

 ```